LIVE MORE LIFE, BE MORE iIrish

 By Bob Carney

 Of all the Irish breed dogs, the Irish Wolfhound is the most recognized ambassador of Ireland and Irish identity.
-They’re a tall, handsome animal, with a gentle disposition; good natured, calm and very social.
+They’re tall, handsome animals, with a gentle disposition; good-natured, calm, and very social.

 They love attention and are always ready to make new friends.
-This makes them a big hit at festivals and parades, but makes them poor guard dogs; they will protect their families but are not territorialm so care little about protecting property.
+This makes them a big hit at festivals and parades, but makes them poor guard dogs; they will protect their families but are not territorial so they care little about protecting property.

 Rían and litter mates that photo courtesy of Hops and Hounds